Our position on Brexit

 Recent and ongoing political developments means there is a continuing lack of clarity over when the UK will leave the EU.

 Under the latest extension to the Article 50 timetable the UK will remain a full member of the EU up to 31 October but will leave earlier if the House of Commons approves the proposed Withdrawal Agreement.
-This extension is subject to a number of conditions, including the UK’s participation the European Parliament elections if no agreement has been reached by 22 May.
+This extension is subject to a number of conditions and it will be for the new UK Prime Minister, following the Conservative Party leadership contest, to determine the Government’s position in this regard.

 As part of our Brexit planning we have considered a number of different exit scenarios, including the possibility of the UK leaving the EU without an agreed deal, and put in place arrangements to mitigate any potential disruption for our customers, clients and operations.